JakeYallop/WasmSharp/README.md

 pnpm core
 ```

-Don't forget to build the C# project (to copy over the newly built files in the /dist folder to the C# AppBundle) and restart vite + refresh the browser cache after making a change to `@wasmsharp/core`.
+Don't forget to rebuild the C# project in release after making a change to `@wasmsharp/core`.

 ### Run tests